MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 - Suggested data characteristics:
     - Sufficient historical data: At least one year of transactional data.
 Preferably two to three years of transactional data to predict CLV for one year.
     - Multiple purchases per customer: Ideally, at least two to three transactions per customer ID, preferably across multiple dates.
     - Number of customers: At least 100 unique customers, preferably more than 10,000 customers.
-The model will fail with fewer than 100 customers and insufficient historical data
+The model will fail with fewer than 100 customers and insufficient historical data.
-    - Data completeness: Less than 20% missing values in required fields in the input data
+    - Data completeness: Less than 20% missing values in required fields in the input data.

 > [!NOTE]
 > - The model requires the transaction history of your customers.
-Only one transaction history entity can be configured currently.
-If there are multiple purchase/transaction entities, you can union them in Power Query before data ingestion.
+Only one transaction history entity can be configured.
+If there are multiple purchase/transaction entities, combine them in Power Query before data ingestion.
-> - For additional customer activity data (optional), however, you can add as many customer activity entities as you'd like for consideration by the model.
+> - Optionally, for additional customer activity data, add as many customer activity entities as you'd like for consideration by the model.

 ## Create a Customer Lifetime Value prediction

 1. Go to **Intelligence** > **Predictions**.

-1. Select the **Customer lifetime value** tile and select **Use model**.
+1. On the **Create** tab, select the **Customer lifetime value** tile and select **Use model**.

 1. In the **Customer lifetime value** pane, select **Get started**.